Inspired by a movie, a Malaysian decided to open an online store selling people's previously loved items from their exes to help them move on

 Some of the sellers would even rate their hate towards their exes on a scale of zero to 10.

-"As if you were a doctor," read a caption for a brand new Apple watch, while the caption for a pair of Vans sneakers said: "Thanks for cheating."
+"As if you were a doctor," reads a caption with disdain for a brand new Apple watch, while another caption for a pair of Vans sneakers says: "Thanks for cheating."

 One of the prerequisites to list an item on Kedai Pernah Sayang is that the item must have been a gift or a personal belonging of an ex-lover

 Hazim told SAYS that he has a day job as an engineer, so he would personally go through seller requests after work to make sure the stories were genuine.

 He has full-time staff to manage the store now.
 Nonetheless, he still goes through hundreds of the heart-aching stories every day that come along with the items he sells.

 "Women getting beaten up, lying men, friends stealing boyfriends, broken engagements, divorces, and gambling addicts," he gave examples.

 When asked what was the most common reason for break-ups he has seen so far, Hazim answered, "Cheating.
 It happens every day.
 I used to believe that men are more likely to cheat, but since I started Kedai Pernah Sayang, the statistic is almost the same."

 Despite the angry and vengeful-reading headings given to the items, the stories shared by his clients are mostly sad

 According to Hazim, there is one story that he will remember for a lifetime, and that was when a man came to him to sell his white baju Melayu.